 Step 5.
 Go for Save as at the top left corner or use the keyboard shortcut Ctrl + S.

-How to Trim a Video on Windows with VidCutter
+How to Trim Video Windows 10 with VidCutter

 Having a free and open source video cutter for trimming a video can be a godsend.
 And here's VidCutter hosted at Github, which is available to Windows, macOS as well as Linux at no cost.
 It brings trimming, cutting, merging, hardware decoding together in the same program.
 More importantly, it's powered by the FFmpeg library that recognizes most popular video and audio formats.